-The Club was formed in October 1987 after an inaugural meeting attended by ninety people with more than 50 of those joining on the first night.
-It was agreed very early on that the Club would raise funds for local charities and after 30 years the amount raised exceeds £160,000 with many charities having benefited, particularly the local Hospices.
+The Club was formed in October 1987 following an appeal in the local press by Brian Smith of Withington.
+Ninety people turned up at the inaugaral meeting with more than 50 of those joining on the first night.
+It was agreed very early on that the Club would raise funds for local charities and after 34 years the amount raised exceeds £160,000 with many charities having benefited, particularly the local Hospices.

 The success of the Rally meant that it soon outgrew its original site so it moved to the permanent West Midlands Agricultural Showground in nearby Shrewsbury and also became a two day event.